The Synthetic Roth Contribution

 -

-The SRC's lasting value emerges not from PV at the portfolio rate (which is zero) but from (a) the tax-drag differential between Roth and taxable wrappers, (b) the favorable inheritance treatment of Roth balances, and (c) deviations between the household's personal discount rate and the portfolio's expected return.
+The SRC's lasting value emerges not from PV at the portfolio rate (which is zero) but from the tax-drag differential between Roth and taxable wrappers — the channel that compounds the SRC's dollars at instead of over the post-conversion horizon.
+Establishing the SRC turns Roth conversion analysis from a tax-rate-spread calculation into a convert plus wrapper-allocation decision.

 References§